divineasset/printf/README.md

-printf group project with Shedrack John
+this a collaborative printf group project with Shedrack John